 During his lifetime, Tefft amassed thousands of autographs, including those of all signatories to the US Constitution and the Declaration of Independence, several presidents, and the Queen of England.

-He obtained many of the autographs by the expedient of sending distinguished persons of the day “honorary memberships” of the Georgia Historical Society, which good manners obliged them to acknowledge with a letter — signed.
+He obtained many of the autographs by an ingenious method: sending distinguished persons of the day “honorary memberships” of the Georgia Historical Society, which good manners obliged them to acknowledge with a letter — signed.

 Tefft died in 1862 (less than two months after the passing of his friend Alexander Smets) and his family subsequently sold the bulk of his collection, but some of the autographs still remain in the possession of the Georgia Historical Society.
 He is buried at Laurel Grove Cemetery.